What is CBDa?

 CBDa can’t be smoked because when it is, the heat converts it to CBD before you inhale.
-As a hemp flower company, this puts us in a tough position because that’s undoubtedly our preferred form of consumption.
+As a hemp flower company, this puts us in a tough position because that is always a preferential form of consumption.

-One of our favorite things about inhaling CBD is that it kicks in almost instantly, whereas edibles generally take 45 minutes to an hour and a half to kick in.
-WIth this in mind, we created a product that’s both fast acting and contains CBDa.
+A big reason we prefer inhaling CBD is that it kicks in almost instantly, whereas edibles generally take 45 minutes to an hour and a half to kick in.
+With this in mind, we created a product that’s both fast acting and contains CBDa.

-Our nano infused gummies are water soluble, which means they can be much more quickly absorbed and only take around 10 to 20 minutes to be felt.
-They’re made with all natural fruit juices, are pomegranate flavored, and contain 10 mg of CBDa in each.
+Our nano-infused gummies are water soluble, which means they can be much more quickly absorbed and only take around 10 to 20 minutes to be felt.
+They’re made with all natural fruit juices, are strawberry lemonade flavored, and contain 10 mg of CBDa in each.